 Every place on Earth is measured in terms of its distance east or west from the Greenwich Meridian.
 The line itself divides the eastern and western hemispheres of the Earth, just as the Equator divides the northern and southern hemispheres.

 Please note: Entrance charges apply to the Meridian Courtyard and Flamsteed House, including the Time galleries (ages 5 and under go free).
-An adult day ticket costs £7 (£5.50 concessions).
-Save with a Big Ticket, giving single entry within 30 days to the Royal Observatory, Cutty Sark and the Ships, Clocks & Stars exhibition at the National Maritime Museum.
+An adult day ticket costs £8.50 (£7.50 concessions).
+Save with a Combo Ticket, giving entry to both the Royal Observatory and Cutty Sark on a selected date.
 Members go free.

 The centre of time